 No, and here is why.

 No medical device, drug, or procedure is perfect.
 Sometimes it takes years and hundreds of thousands of patients before rare or unusual problems are recognized.
 The preliminary studies required by the FDA before approving new medical technologies protect us but may be flawed or simply insufficient to pick up such problems.
-BIA-ACL typically arises after a woman has had implants for 8 years or more.
+BIA-ACL typically arises after a woman has had implants for 8 years or more, a long incubation period.
 In the case of BIA-ALCL, this is a rare, unique condition which appears to be very specifically tied to a single factor- surface texturing of breast implants.
 Even more, it appears very closely tied to a specific type of texturing in 90% of cases.
 Allergan’s Biocell implants are made using a technique that other manufacturers do not use.
 If this association is borne out with further studies, the solution is fairly simple and has already been implemented: stop using Biocell implants.
 Does it also mean that all textured implants should be banned?
 If we eliminated every drug, operation, or device that carried risks of complications, we might as well walk away from modern medicine.
 Medical care, distilled to its essence, is treating an individual after weighing the risks versus the benefits of treatment as carefully as possible.
 Doctors and patients, not to mention treatments, are not perfect, so there will always be complications and adverse reactions.

 BIA-ALCL does not prove, or even suggest, that breast implants are inherently dangerous, toxic, flawed devices.
 Five decades of experience with implants strongly suggests that this is not so.
 It simply underscores the importance of good communication between physicians and patients and providing patients with all the information they need to make decisions regarding their medical care.
 That information will come only with good studies and longterm follow of patients.
 The discovery of BIA-ALCL and relatively rapid response to this in the medical community suggest to me that medicine is actually working pretty well.